Report IRS Tax Fraud for Whistleblower Awards

 The IRS pays awards only to those individuals who are first to file a whistleblower claim.
 This means that if you file your whistleblower claim even one day after another whistleblower files the same case, you may miss out on your whistleblower reward.
 Hence, if you are thinking about blowing the whistle, you should speak with our firm right away.

-The 2020 IRS annual report, discussed above, highlighted some of the pitfalls facing unsuspecting whistleblowers reporting tax fraud to the IRS, if reported in the wrong way; thus, the use of a whistleblower law firm is integral.
+The 2020 IRS annual report, discussed above, highlighted some of the pitfalls unsuspecting whistleblowers faced when reporting tax fraud to the IRS – if reported in the wrong way; thus, the use of a whistleblower law firm is integral.
 In 2020, over 11,000 whistleblower claims were denied for a range of reasons, including (1) incomplete whistleblower form, (2) speculative or non-credible allegations, (3) being outside the statute of limitations.
 Additionally, cases can take years to process, since the IRS does not pay awards associated with a claim until there is a final determination of proceeds.
 A skilled IRS whistleblower law firm can help avoid the negative outcomes, maximize the chances for resolution of your claims, and expedite the process.

 Brown, LLC’s track record of taking on major corporations and the firm’s national reach make us a valuable advocate to have on your side, if you choose to blow the whistle.